Battle of Turret Peak

 The Battle of Turret Peak occurred March 27, 1873 in the Arizona Territory between the United States Army and a group of Yavapai and Tonto Apaches as part of Lieutenant Colonel George Crook's campaign to return the natives to reservations.

 Background

 In June 1871, George Crook was assigned to the Southwest to help quell skirmishes between settlers and members of the Yavapai and Apache tribes in central Arizona Territory.
 He organized the Tonto Basin Campaign to track down members of the tribes and return them to the reservations.
-Over the course of the operation, there were over twenty clashes, including a highly successful attack in December 1872 on a Yavapai camp during the Battle of Salt River Canyon that ended with seventy-six dead natives.
+Over the course of the operation, there were over twenty clashes, including an attack in December 1872 on a Yavapai camp during the Battle of Salt River Canyon that ended with seventy-six dead natives.
 On March 11, 1873, a band of Tonto Apaches attacked and killed three white men.
 Crook's men tracked the attackers to a Yavapai stronghold on Turret Peak in central Arizona.